Rcrossmeister/Small-SampleNER-Chinese/README.md

 *Note: The README Still need a further revise and implements.*

+*Note: Because of the accuracy of the CCKS, data preprocess technique is required as well.*

 __Update:__

 * _The transfer document for BIO to json is available now.
 05-13-2023_
 * *The raw version of Bert-BiLSTM-CRF is available, will fix it later.
 05-22-2023*
-* *The Bert-BiLSTM-CRF model is available for our NER task.* 06-03-2023
+* *The Bert-BiLSTM-CRF model is available for our NER task.* 06-01-2023
-* A P
+* *A Preprocess tools for labeled data is updated.
+06-03-2023*

 ## DataSet